de-la-viz/winerec/README.md

-# winerec
-**A content-based wine recommendation system using professional tasting descriptions.**
+# #winerec, a content-based wine recommendation system using professional tasting descriptions

 *“There are thousands of wines that can take over our minds.
 Don't think all ecstasies are the same!”― Jalaluddin Rumi*